TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 <div align="left">

 ## Function of the Subsystem
-The power central computer is responsible for
+The central computer is responsible for

 ## Specifications and Constraints